Find Affordable College Courses

 3 Yearly Graduations

 University of Houston comes in at #4 on our list of the most popular colleges offering doctor's degrees in hospitality.
 Roughly 47,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-For the 2020-2021 academic year, 3 doctor's degrees were handed out to hospitality majors at UH.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,723 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in hospitality from UH.
+About 60% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #4